-Whether it’s a mistake I’ve made or the way someone else has treated me, I’d say one of my biggest struggles is letting go of the past and allowing myself to move on.
-I’m a very passive person with a fear of confrontation, making me an easy target to take advantage of (and trust me, some people have).
-I am also young twenty-something who has been presented with many opportunities to screw up (and trust me, I have).
+Whether it’s a mistake I’ve made or the way someone else has treated me, I’d say one of my biggest struggles is letting go of the past and allowing myself to move forward.
+I am a young twenty-something who has been presented with many opportunities to screw up (and, I have).
 I still let something someone said about me years ago impact the way I see myself today or guilt myself over something I did at age 18.
-In my journey to forgiveness I’ve come to learn that as human beings we simply cannot let our past define our present or control how we live out our future.
+In my journey to forgiveness I’ve come to learn that as human beings we cannot let our past define our present or control how we live out our future.
 Self forgiveness as well as forgiving others is what will allow for a happier and healthier life in the long run.
-I’m still working on ways to keep self improvement on the forefront of my mind, but I have learned helpful lessons along the way
+I’m still working on ways to keep self improvement on the forefront of my mind, but I have learned helpful lessons along the way.

 Don’t beat yourself up.

 It’s easy to lock yourself away and wallow in guilt but it’s also detrimental to your mental health.
 Instead, own up to your mistakes in the moment.
 Apologize, learn, and do better.
 As time goes on, don’t let other people guilt you either.
 Accept that you messed up, and if the topic emerges again, admit to your mistake and prove that you have moved on, and others should too.

 It’s important to forgive others in the same way you forgive yourself.
 Make sure to receive an apology, don’t be passive when you aren’t being treated correctly, but know that everyone else is just as human as you.
 Humans mess up.
 The best thing to do is move on and live separate lives from those who have hurt you, but to put the mistakes others have made behind you.